prakhar-pipersania/AICoder/README.md

-# 📘 AlCoder – AI Coding Agent Framework
+# 📘 DevMind – AI Coding Agent Framework

-AlCoder is a modular AI-powered coding assistant that can **enhance, plan, generate, and maintain codebases** with deterministic project documentation.
+DevMind is a modular AI-powered coding assistant that can **enhance, plan, generate, and maintain codebases** with deterministic project documentation.

 ---

 ## 🤝 Contributing

-We welcome contributions to **AlCoder**!
-Whether you want to fix bugs, add features, improve documentation, or create new sample apps based on different Libraries/Framework — your help is appreciated.
+We welcome contributions to **DevMind**!
+Whether you want to fix bugs, add features, or improve documentation, — your help is appreciated.

 ### 🚀 How to Contribute